$125 off any CGM Plan. Use code FALL125

 One ripe, medium-sized banana contains about 18 grams of sugar and 26 grams of carbs.
 While it's possible for this amount of sugar to have a significant impact on your blood sugar, the exact effect may vary depending on your individual body and your overall diet.

-According to biomedical researcher Dr. Steve Gendron, "the fiber in bananas can slow down the sugar rush to your blood.
+According to biomedical researcher Dr. Steve Gendron, "The fiber in bananas can slow down the sugar rush to your blood.
 If you're watching your blood sugar levels, green bananas are best because they're lower in sugar and high in resistant starch."
-This can help to keep your glucose steady.

-Another important factor to consider is the glycemic index, or GI scale, which is a tool that can sometimes help determine how quickly sugar from a food will enter your bloodstream and lead to blood sugar spikes.
-In general, bananas are considered to have a low GI, or low glycemic index.
-The GI of bananas can range from 30-75, depending on the type, with most varieties falling below 50.
+Another important factor to consider is the glycemic index, or GI scale, which is a tool that can sometimes help determine how quickly sugar from a food will enter your blood vessels and lead to a rise in blood glucose.
+In general, bananas are considered a low GI food, as they contain a relatively low glycemic index.
+The GI of bananas can range from 30–75, depending on the type, with most varieties falling below 50.

 If eaten in small quantities, bananas also have a low to moderate glycemic load, which is a measurement that takes the quality of your carbohydrate content and portion size into account.
-This means that bananas may have a smaller impact on blood sugar levels for some people, especially if eaten with other sources of fiber or protein.
+This means that bananas may cause smaller spikes in blood sugar for some people, especially if eaten with other sources of fiber or protein.

 Remember that the GI and GL systems are just one tool to help you know what may affect your blood sugar levels.
-It’s important to take into account your individual diet as a whole and what other foods you are eating alongside a banana.
+It's important to consider your diet as a whole and what other foods you are eating alongside a banana.

-If you're following a low-carb diet, have diabetes, or need to limit your carb intake for some other reason, consult with a dietitian or nutritionist or doctor to determine whether bananas are safe for you.
+If you're following a low-carb diet, have diabetes, or need to limit your carb intake for some other reason, consult with a registered dietitian nutritionist, or doctor to determine whether bananas are safe for you.

 5 New Ways to Try Bananas

-If you are wondering how to add bananas to your diet while reducing the risk of sharp glucose spikes, here are 5 great ways to do so.
+If you are wondering how to add bananas to your diet while reducing the risk of sharp glucose spikes, here are five great ways to do so, as recommended by our registered dietitians and nutritionists, all of whom are certified glucose experts.

 1) Flourless Banana Bread Bars from The Big Man’s World